VictorLatorre/Getting_Cleaning_Data_CourseProject/CodeBook.md

 Identifiers
 ========

-* subject - The ID of the test subject
+* Subjects - The ID of the test subject

-* activity - The type of activity performed when the corresponding measurements were taken
+* Activities - The type of activity performed when the corresponding measurements were taken

 Measurements
 ========